 The next two months are filled with holiday preparations and shopping.
-Between Thanksgiving and Christmas, you have two of the busiest traveling weeks of the entire year!
-If some of those guests are travelling to your home for the winter holidays, now is a great time to check out a few tips for cleaning a messy bedroom for your guests.
+Between Thanksgiving and Christmas, you have two of the busiest travel weeks of the entire year!
+If some of those guests are traveling to your home for the winter holidays, now is a great time to check out a few tips for cleaning a messy bedroom for your guests.

 Prepare to Organize a Messy Room

 Before you head into the disorganized space, grab all of the supplies you will need to clean the room so you do not have to waste time looking for the items later.
 Some supplies you should plan to have on hand include:

 Boxes (for donation items)

 Once you have collected all of your supplies, you will want to tackle the space in an organized fashion.
 Many people make the mistake of trying to organize a messy room willy-nilly.
 An organized approach will save you time and energy over time and you will see progress faster.

 Pick a place to start.
 There are a few different ways to decide what you want to clean first.
 You may opt for the “type” method, which involves picking one category of items and tackling those.
 For example, you may walk into the room and clear out all of the garbage, then tackle the clothing, then the toys, and so on.
 This works well for messy bedrooms that you use often and are that already somewhat organized.